Alluysl/minecraft-dust-cloud-generator/README.md

 * Box X/Y/Z (floats): the size of the bounding box around the anchor point where the particle will spawn at a random location; corresponds to the command argument.
 Preferable to leave at `0 0 0`.
 * Speed (float): the speed (in a random direction) the particle will have; corresponds to the command argument.
 Preferable to leave at `0`.
 * Count (integer): the amount of particles to spawn in a single command; corresponds to the command argument.
 Better left at `1`.
 * Force chance (float): the chance, between 0 and 1, of any given particle command to be set as `force` instead of `normal`.
+Will be multiplied by the alpha value at the sampled pixel when using `gen_obj_color`.
 This will force the particle to display no matter the distance and particle settings.
 When set low, will make the cloud appear sparser at a distance.
 When set high, may cause lag on weak computers.
 * Pixel precision *[optional]* (double-precision float): the UVs on the model may be placed on the border of a pixel, but not perfectly.
 In the advent of a UV wrongly bleeding into a pixel it shouldn't be in, setting this value above zero will - on each axis - select the closest pixel toward the inside of the face if close enough.
 Only use if needed and start with low values: try to find the lowest working value, as higher values will cause colors to become blurry as they become closer to the gap in pixels between vertices.
 Values above or close to 0.5 are expected to be broken, but shouldn't ever be needed, since that would mean the error corresponds to almost, if not more than half a pixel.
 Negative values have the same effect as zero, which is none.

 ## Limitations